anikettuli/sunwatercapital/README.md

 -   **Kafka**: Manages the flow of tasks between workers through several topics (`query.input`, `article.input`, etc.).
 -   **Worker Scripts (`src/workers.py`)**:
     -   `QueryWorker`: Fetches bill data from the Congress.gov API and uses an LLM to answer specific questions.
-    -   `ArticleWorker`: Aggregates the answers and generates a cohesive news article using an LLM.
+    -   `ArticleWorker`: Aggregates the answers and generates a cohesive news article using an LLM, following a structured template (`src/article_template.md`) in the style of Politico/Punchbowl News.
-    -   `LinkCheckWorker`: Validates hyperlinks within the generated article.
+    -   `LinkCheckWorker`: Validates hyperlinks within the generated article by checking HTTP status codes.
     -   `ValidatedArticleWorker`: Writes the final, validated article to both JSON (`articles.json`) and individual markdown files (`{bill_id}.md`).
 -   **State Management (`src/db_manager.py`)**: A SQLite database tracks the status of each question for each bill.
 -   **Kafka Integration (`src/kafka_manager.py`)**: Handles the creation of Kafka producers, consumers, and topics.
 -   **LLM (`src/llm.py`)**: Interfaces with a local open-source Large Language Model (via LM Studio) for question answering and article generation.
+Automatically generates hyperlinks to bills, members, committees, amendments, hearings, votes, and reports when URLs are available.
+Normalizes Unicode characters to ASCII for proper Markdown rendering.

 ## Setup Instructions